 “The Overcoming Procrastination workshop has been postponed,” read the notice on Facebook.
 I think the organizers missed the irony!
 Procrastination is a huge problem.
 One that costs you money, credibility, and more importantly, opportunity.
 Here’s how to stop procrastinating and get thing done.

-For 3 years, I’ve wanted to expand and publish a reflection journal for coaches that we now print ourselves and provide to our coach training participants.
+For 3 years, I wanted to expand and publish a reflection journal for coaches that we printed ourselves and provided to our coach training participants.
 The journal would be better with more instruction and a variety of new examples.
 I know how to publish it.
 It would sell – a sure thing.
 So, why do I keep putting it off?

 Oscar Wilde wrote, “I never put off till tomorrow what I can possibly do – the day after.”